 There are no items in your bag at this time.

-BHA is an acronym for beta hydroxy acid but don’t let the word "acid" in the name scare you.
-BHA is completely non-abrasive, which is a big reason why this leave-on exfoliating ingredient is gentler on your skin than most scrubs or cleansing brushes could ever be!
+BHA is an acronym for beta hydroxy acid, also known as salicylic acid.
+But don’t let the word “acid” scare you.
+BHA is completely non-abrasive, and has soothing and calming properties—so this leave-on exfoliating ingredient is gentler on your skin than virtually any scrub or cleansing brush could be.

-Before we go on, we should mention this important point: With any BHA exfoliant, the pH of the product matters greatly!
-Salicylic acid works best at a pH between 3 and 4.
-Many BHA exfoliants do not adhere to this tight pH range, which means they’re less effective or possibly not effective at all.
-Every Paula’s Choice Skincare BHA exfoliant is formulated in the ideal pH range so you’ll experience the best results.
+The pH of any BHA exfoliant is crucial.
+Salicylic acid works best at a pH between 3 and 4, so any product not adhering to this tight pH range will be less effective, or possibly ineffective.
+Every Paula’s Choice Skincare BHA exfoliant, however, is formulated in the ideal pH range so you’ll experience the best results.

 Is a BHA Exfoliant Right for You?

-- Sensitive, redness-prone skin: BHA’s natural soothing properties are ideal for someone with sensitive, reddened skin, whether your skin type is oily, combination, or dry.
+- Sensitive skin: BHA’s natural soothing properties are ideal for those with sensitive, reddened skin, regardless of skin type.

 How to Apply A BHA Exfoliant

-- Consider one of our more potent BHA exfoliants for special needs like extra-stubborn clogged pores or advanced signs of aging.
-RESIST BHA 9 is excellent for spot application of imperfections, while RESIST Weekly Retexturizing Treatment 4% BHA can dramatically improve signs of aging and rough, bumpy skin.
+- Consider one of our more potent BHA exfoliants for special skincare needs.
+RESIST BHA 9 is excellent for spot application of imperfections, while RESIST Advanced Pore-Refining Treatment 4% BHA can dramatically improve signs of aging and rough, bumpy skin.

 References for this information: